 Convert Bar to Attopascal (bar to aPa)

-Bar (bar) and Attopascal (aPa) are both units of length.
+Bar (bar) and Attopascal (aPa) are both units of pressure.
 With the conversion form below, you can effortlessly and accurately convert bar to attopascal.
-This free online calculator tool makes it simple and easy to perform the conversion from bar to aPa.
+This free online calculator tool makes it simple and easy to perform the conversion from bar unit to the aPa unit.

 One Bar is equal to 1e+23 Attopascal.